 Leaders who insist on evidence backed by holistic data do far better than those relying on the old style of relying on POS sales data, store traffic reports, and associate activity.
 While there is still value in those data sets, it's limited because it is all based on past activity.
-It's more significant to base forecasting decisions on a combination of fact and judgment such as what's impacting the ideal customer and thus influencing their buying journey, and what are your chances of success with analyzing explicit "lifestyle impacts" and "emotional connections"-instead of relying solely on daily or weekly sales indices.
+It's more significant to base forecasting decisions on a combination of objective evaluation and judgment based on reliable analysis of observations-such as what's affecting the ideal customer and thus influencing their buying journey, and what are your chances of success with analyzing explicit "lifestyle impacts" and "emotional connections"-instead of relying solely on daily or weekly sales indices.
 In both examples, the answers ideally combine intuition supported by evidence (data).

 Review your current sales forecasting guidelines.
-If you haven't documented any, do so now.
+Document them, and assure your forecasting strategy includes a structured review process with input from all sales leadership.
 Incorporate both fact and judgment.
 How have you been performing against forecast?
 Get your data analysts to understand trends going beyond year-over-year sales and indices to what is impacting sales.
+And assess your data to ensure it is accurate, relevant, and up to date.